A fast food-freezing temperature estimation framework using optimally located sensors: Direct problem

 \subsection{Verification of the finite volume solver}

-To verify the numerical method, we solve two well-established benchmark problems: \begin{itemize} \item[(P1)] Freezing process of beef-meat inside a conventional freezer cabinet by turbulent natural convection of air, with a Rayleigh number of $Ra=6.81\times 10^{7}$ \cite{MORAGA200317}, and \item[(P2)] Turbulent natural convection of air in a square cavity differentially heated on the sides, with $Ra=1.58\times 10^{9}$ \cite{AMPOFO20033551}. \end{itemize}
+To verify the numerical method, we solve two well-established benchmark problems: \begin{itemize} \item[(P1)] Freezing process of beef inside a conventional freezer cabinet by turbulent natural convection of air, with a Rayleigh number of $Ra=6.81\times 10^{7}$ \cite{MORAGA200317}, and \item[(P2)] Turbulent natural convection of air in a square cavity differentially heated on the sides, with $Ra=1.58\times 10^{9}$ \cite{AMPOFO20033551}. \end{itemize}

-Figure \ref{fig:validationdp} $a)$ shows, for P1, the numerical results for the temperature at two control points in the food domain ($A$ located at the geometrical center and $B$ located at a quarter height from the lower surface) comparing the numerical results obtained with the method described in Section \ref{Sec_DirectA} with previous results from the authors \cite{MORAGA202176} and with available experimental temperature measurements.
-Concerning the results reported in \cite{MORAGA202176}, the present method uses higher order schemes for the cell-face reconstruction and for the time integration (WENO3 and BDF2-opt) and includes a $k$-$\omega$ SST model that significantly improves the accuracy of results, reducing the RMS error from 3.88 °C to 2.41 °C at $T_{A}$, and from 4.27 °C to 1.86 °C at $T_{B}$.
+Fig.~\ref{fig:validationdp}$(a)$ compares the experimental data with present and previous numerical results from the authors (from \cite{MORAGA202176}) for P1.
+The collection of experimental data was obtained using two well-calibrated 0.3 mm diameter T-type thermocouples, which recorded the temperature every 10 seconds at two fixed points within the food (at center and quarter height, see Fig.~\ref{fig:validationdp}$(a)$) with a standard uncertainty of 0.5$\ ^{\circ}\text{C}$.
+The present work uses an improved numerical solver compared to \cite{MORAGA202176}, with high-order schemes (WENO3 and BDF2-opt) and the $k$-$\omega$ SST turbulence model that improves the accuracy of results.
+Considering these methods and the careful discretization in space and time of the present numerical procedure, we estimate that the numerical/experimental uncertainty ratio ($UR$) is less than 1, $0.2\le UR\le1$.

-For P2, Figure \ref{fig:validationdp} $b)$ compares the numerical results for the considered scheme with the experimental profiles of vertical air velocity at the mid-height of the cavity $(Y=0.5)$ and the Nusselt number at the hot wall $(X=0)$.
-Despite the thin boundary layer, the results agree with the experimental data, obtaining RMS error values of 0.05 m$s^{-1}$ and 18.3 for the velocity and Nusselt numbers, respectively.
+For P2, Fig.~\ref{fig:validationdp}$(b)$ compares the numerical results for the considered configuration with the experimental profiles of vertical air velocity at the mid-height of the cavity $(Y=0.5)$ and the Nusselt number at the hot wall $(X=0)$.
+Despite the thin boundary layer, the results agree with the experimental data, obtaining RMS error values of 0.05 ms$^{-1}$ and 18.3 for the velocity and Nusselt numbers, respectively.
 From these and the previous results, we conclude that the considered Finite Volume Method can accurately describe the turbulent convection of air and the food freezing process.